 What is the High Court likely to say on this issue?

-We simply don’t know for sure, but most commentators think that earlier EU decisions are likely to be adopted.
-But, whichever way the case goes, it is likely, ultimately, to end up before the Supreme Court, so it may be a year or so before we have any clarity.
+We just do not know, although most commentators believe that past EU decisions will be implemented.
+But, either way the case goes, it will very certainly end up in front of the Supreme Court, so it could be a year or more before we get any answers.